hsnucnmc/winter-2022/basic_commands.md

 The commands just like functions `print`, `int` in Python.

 There are many things to be understood in shell script, but we cannot talk about them due to limit of time, even the syntax is skipped.

+Shebang is not so easy, and the shell location may differ from OS from OS, you should be careful.

 -->